 There is very little risk of complications from having blood drawn from a vein.

 - You may develop a small bruise at the puncture site.
 You can reduce the risk of bruising by keeping pressure on the site for several minutes after the needle is withdrawn.

 - In rare cases, the vein may become inflamed after the blood sample is taken.
 This condition is called phlebitis and is usually treated with a warm compress applied several times daily.

-A human immunodeficiency virus (HIV) test detects antibodies to HIV or the genetic material ( DNA or RNA ) of HIV in blood or another type of sample.
+A human immunodeficiency virus (HIV) test detects HIV antibodies or antigens , or the genetic material ( DNA or RNA ) of HIV in blood or another type of sample.
 This determines whether an HIV infection is present (HIV-positive).
 ELISA results are usually available in 2 to 4 days.
-Results of the other tests, such as the Western blot or IFA, take 1 to 2 weeks.
+Results of other tests may take longer to be available.

 A PCR test to look for genetic material does not detect any RNA or DNA of HIV.

 Test results do not clearly show whether a person has an HIV infection.
 This is usually called an indeterminate result.
 It may occur before HIV antibodies or antigens develop or when some other type of antibody or antigen is interfering with the results.
 If this occurs, a PCR test, which detects HIV RNA or DNA, may be done to see if the virus is present.

 A person who still has indeterminate results for 3 months or longer is called "stable indeterminate" and is not considered to be infected with HIV.

 HIV antibodies or antigens are found.
 These results are called positive.